gabrieldansereau/ms_downscaling_metawebs/README.md

 interaction variability, as well as ecoregion-level variability.
-In systems where *in situ* interaction and complete network data are available, the approach put forward by @Gravel2019BriElt achieves a similar purpose as we attempted here, but is more rigourous and allows modelling the effect of the environment on the interactions themselves.
+In systems where *in situ* interaction and complete network data are available, the approach put forward by @Gravel2019BriElt achieves a similar purpose as we attempted here, but is more rigorous and allows modelling the effect of the environment on the interactions themselves.
 Without such data, establishing or predicting the metaweb (e.g. using transfer learning) should be the first step toward producing localized predictions [@Strydom2023GraEmb].
 Our framework then